buruzaemon/moojoos/README.md

 -  Fork the project.
 -  Start a feature/bugfix branch.
 -  Commit and push until you are happy with your contribution.

-## Changelog
-Please see the {file:CHANGELOG} for this gem's release history.

 ## Copyright
 Copyright &copy; 2013, Brooke M. Fujita.
 All rights reserved.
 Please see the {file:LICENSE} file for further details.